ssbc/epidemic-broadcast-trees/README.md

 ## todo

-* progress signals about how replicated we are (whether we are in sync or not, etc)
 * call a user function to decide whether we want to replicate a given feed (say, for blocking bad pers)
 * handle models where it's okay to have gaps in a log (as with classic [insecure scuttlebutt](https://github.com/dominictarr/scuttlebutt)

 ## License

 MIT